 Smolensk is a city in Russia, the capital of the Smolensk region, located in the upper reaches of the Dnieper River, 400 km west of Moscow.
 It is an administrative, industrial and cultural center of the region.

-Smolensk population is about 330,000 (2012), land area - 166 sq. km.
+The population of Smolensk is about 330,000 (2015), the area - 166 sq. km.

-The phone code is +7 4812; postal codes - 214000-214xxx.
+The phone code - +7 4812, the postal codes - 214000-214533.

 There are several versions of the origin of the name of Smolensk.
 According to the first, it comes from the old Slavic name for black soil (black soil could color the water near the ancient settlement called Smolnya).
-Another version is about Russian word “smola” meaning tar.
-There were a lot of pine trees in Smolensk area, so the settlement was an important center of resin processing and trade.
+Another version is about the Russian word “smola” meaning tar.
+There were a lot of pine trees in the area, so the settlement was an important center of resin processing and trade.

 More Historical Facts…

-In 1054, Smolensk Principality was founded.
-Smolensk developed quickly because it was located in the central part of the Russian lands.
+In 1054, the Smolensk principality was founded.
+The town developed quickly because it was located in the central part of the Russian lands.
 In the beginning of the 13th century, the Smolensk principality became one of the strongest in Eastern Europe.
 A lot of various churches were built in Smolensk at that time.

 Smolensk places of interest